-Building on the implementation process taking place at the level of Regional Economic Communities and among AU member states, this follow-up strategy document was developed as an output document arising from multistakeholder discussions and consultations, during the 11th African School on Internet Governance (AfriSIG) held in Abuja, Nigeria, from September 13 to 18, 2023, ahead of the 11th African Internet Governance Forum (AfIGF), which also took place in Abuja, from September 19 to 21, 2023.
+Building on the implementation process taking place at the level of regional economic communities and among AU member states, this follow-up strategy document was developed as an output document arising from multistakeholder discussions and consultations, during the 11th African School on Internet Governance (AfriSIG) held in Abuja, Nigeria, from 13 to 18 September 2023, ahead of the 11th African Internet Governance Forum (AfIGF), which also took place in Abuja, from 19 to 21 September

+2023.
 The output document is aimed at facilitating and contributing to the domestication and implementation of the AUDPF and its key recommendations by African countries.

-The 11th AfriSIG was convened by the Association for Progressive Communications (APC), the AUC, and Research ICT Africa, in collaboration with Paradigm Initiative, the United Nations Internet Governance Forum Parliamentary Track, the hosts and organisers of the 2023 African IGF, the Federal Government of Nigeria, represented by the Nigerian Communications Commission (NCC), and the AfIGF secretariat and Multistakeholder Advisory Group.
+The 11th AfriSIG was convened by the Association for Progressive Communications (APC), the AUC and Research ICT Africa, in collaboration with Paradigm Initiative, the United Nations Internet Governance Forum Parliamentary Track, the hosts and organisers of the 2023 African IGF, the Federal Government of Nigeria, represented by the Nigerian Communications Commission (NCC), and the AfIGF Secretariat and Multistakeholder Advisory Group.

-This outcome document was developed by a multistakeholder group of parliamentarians, and representatives of African governments, civil society organisations and the media, the business and technical communities, as well as academic and research institutions.
+This outcome document was developed by a multistakeholder group of parliamentarians and representatives of African governments, civil society and media organisations, the business and technical communities, as well as academic and research institutions.